-Evaluation of 2018 Corporate Objectives.
-On December 17, 2018, the Compensation Committee completed its evaluation of the Company's performance against the 2018 Corporate Objectives.
+Evaluation of 2020 Key Corporate Objectives.
+On December 16, 2020, the Compensation Committee completed its evaluation of the Company's performance against the 2020 Key Corporate Objectives.

-The Compensation Committee set the Company Performance Factor for the 2018 Performance MBO at 115% due to our strong achievements for the year across drug discovery, development, corporate development and financial performance, particularly given:
+The Compensation Committee set the Company Performance Factor for the 2020 Performance MBO at 115% due to our strong achievements for the year across drug discovery, development, corporate development, and financial performance, especially given the challenges of the COVID-19 pandemic.
+Because of the dedication of our employees and strength of our technology and our business, we were able to successfully manage the evolving pandemic and achieve the following in 2020: